paddytobias/paddytobias.github.io/index.md

 ### Senior Data Scientist, the Social Research Centre
 <em>2019-ongoing<em>

 I work on the Major Projects team for the SRC.
 Our main focus is the [QILT](https://www.qilt.edu.au/) project for the Australian Government Department of Education, Skills and Employment.
-I started as a data scientist in 2019 and was promoted to senior data scientist in early 2020.
+I started as a data scientist in 2019 and was promoted in early 2020.

 ## Selected other experience